LUNAProject22/IMoRe/README.md

 ## Citation
-If you use our code and the HuMManQA dataset for your research, please cite our paper:
+If you use our code or HuMManQA dataset for your research, please cite our paper:
 ```bibtext
 To be added...
 ```